Smug246/Luna-Grabber/README.md

 ### 3. Open The setup.bat File:

 ```
-You dont need to install any modules opening setup.bat will install them for you.
-If successfull the setup.bat will then open up the gui
+You dont need to manually install any modules.
+Just opening setup.bat will install them for you.
+If successfull the setup.bat will then open up the gui.
 ```
 ### 4. Create A Webhook: